DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/current-time-visualization.md

 ## Basic Usage

-Import the plugin listed above.
+Import the `CurrentTimeIndicator` plugin.
 Use its `updateInterval` property to change the Indicator's update interval.
-Use its `shadePastCells` and `reduceBrightnessOfPastAppointments` to differentiate between past and future (including present) appointments.
-Note that `CurrentTimeIndicator` is not displayed be `MonthView` but `shadePastCells` and `reduceBrightnessOfPastAppointments` work with this plugin as well.
+Its `shadePastCells` and `reduceBrightnessOfPastAppointments` are used to differentiate between past and future (including present) cells and appointments.
+Note that `CurrentTimeIndicator` is not displayed by `MonthView` but `shadePastCells` and `reduceBrightnessOfPastAppointments` work with this plugin as well.

 The following demo shows how to use the current time indicator: